Meet Grandfather’s best friend, Yonni!

 Hi, Junior Rangers!
 I’m Yonni, a Yonahlossee Salamander from Grandfather Mountain!
 I help kids explore the mountain and use what they learn at home, too!

-When you visit Grandfather Mountain, you can pick up a Junior Ranger booklet at the display beside the paved path as you start down to the animal habitat area to get to know me better.
+When you visit Grandfather Mountain, you can pick up a Junior Ranger booklet from the box beside the paved path as you start down to the Animal Habitat area to get to know me better.
 It’ll take you on a fun scavenger hunt, help you explore a trail, learn cool facts about the nature around you, and let you meet some of my friends.
-Before you leave the park, take your completed Junior Ranger booklet to the Entrance Gate to take the official Junior Ranger pledge and receive your honorary badge.
+Before you leave the park, take your completed Junior Ranger booklet to the Entrance Gate to take the official Junior Ranger pledge and receive your honorary badge and certificate.

 I ask my Junior Rangers to do one thing to protect the planet — anything you want!
 We don’t all have to do everything, but we do have to help take care of the world we live in.
 What will you do?
 Maybe: